ms10398/utopian.js/README.md

 # utopian.js

-Utopian JS is a library of functions which can be used easily with client side scripts.
+Utopian JS is a library of functions which can be used easily with client side scripts to get details from Utopian API.

 ## Dependency